Gabriele D'Annunzio: World War I

-After the start of World War I, D'Annunzio returned to Italy and made public speeches in favor of Italy's entry on the side of the Triple Entente.
+After the start of World War I, D'Annunzio returned to Italy and made public speeches in favour of Italy's entry on the side of the Triple Entente, including the famous Discorso di Quarto ("Quarto Speech").
 Since taking a flight with Wilbur Wright in 1908, D'Annunzio had been interested in aviation.
-With the war beginning he volunteered and achieved further celebrity as a fighter pilot, losing the sight of an eye in a flying accident.
+With the war beginning, he volunteered and achieved further celebrity as a fighter pilot, losing the sight of an eye in a flying accident.